-\paragraph{Other bandits settings.} At last, we provide a quick overview of several more complex bandit settings for which the information maximization should build to the specific bandit structure of the problem to provide efficient algorithms.
-First, we emphasize that \algoname partition between body/tail components remains relevant even when dealing with heavy-tailed \citep{lee2023optimality} or non-parametric reward distributions \citep{baudrySubsamplingEfficientNonparametric2020}; it should thus be able to provide strong guarantees in these settings, similarly to Thompson sampling.
-Secondly, let us stress that information can also be quantified for unpulled arms, which may prove crucial when facing a large number of arms.
-The agent could quantify the information of the ``reservoir'' of unpulled arms, to anticipate the information gain of exploring these unpulled arms.
-Additionally, if the agent has access to the remaining time, it can not only evaluate the expected information gain when pulling an arm for a single round, but instead evaluate the information gain of multiple pulls of the same arm.
+\paragraph{Other bandit settings.} Here, we provide a quick overview of several other bandit settings for which approximate information maximization, adapted to the specific bandit problem, should provide efficient algorithms.
+First, we emphasize that \algoname['s]{} partitioning between body and tail components remains relevant even when dealing with heavy-tailed \citep{lee2023optimality} or non-parametric reward distributions \citep{baudrySubsamplingEfficientNonparametric2020}.
+It should thus be able to provide strong guarantees in these settings, similarly to Thompson sampling.
+Secondly, let us stress that information can also be quantified for unpulled arms, which may prove crucial when facing large numbers of arms.
+The agent could quantify the information of the ``reservoir'' of unpulled arms to anticipate the information gained from exploring these unpulled arms.
+Additionally, if the agent has access to the remaining time, it can not only evaluate the expected information gain when pulling an arm for a single round but also evaluate the information gain of multiple pulls of the same arm.
 We believe that such a consideration might be pivotal when facing many arms, since the limited amount of time does not allow to pull all the arms \citep{bayati2020unreasonable} sufficiently.
-Thirdly, one can consider linear bandits, where arms are correlated with each other \citep{li2010contextual}.
-Because pulling a specific direction directly provides side information on correlated directions, the shared information gain could be leveraged by information-based methods to yield strong performances.
-Finally, one could consider pure exploration problems \citep{bubeckPureExplorationFinitelyarmed2011a, locatelliOptimalAlgorithmThresholding2016,kalyanakrishnanPACSubsetSelection2012} where the agent's goal is directly linked to an information gain, thus making the information maximization principle an inherent candidate when a suitable entropy is derived from the underlying bandit structure and problem objective.
-A last advantage of \algoname lies in its possible extension to multiple constraints that would be introduced using Lagrange multipliers (or borrowed from physics reasoning by defining a free energy), further improving its adaptability to various settings and to specific requirements.
+Thirdly, in linear bandits, where arms are correlated with each other \citep{li2010contextual}, \algoname will be efficient because pulling a specific direction provides information on correlated directions, the shared information gain could be leveraged by information-based methods to yield strong performances.
+Finally, we could consider pure exploration problems \citep{bubeckPureExplorationFinitelyarmed2011a, locatelliOptimalAlgorithmThresholding2016,kalyanakrishnanPACSubsetSelection2012} where the agent's goal is directly linked to an information gain, thus making the information maximization principle an inherent candidate when a suitable entropy is derived from the underlying bandit structure and problem objective.